avarassanchez/tTEscanR/README.md

 ### 3.2.
 Codon-anticodon usage assessment

-**Codon usage** is computed through matrix multiplication between the mRNA data (genes as rows and conditions as columns) and a reference **codon frequency per gene** table.
-This reference table consists of **Ensembl** protein-coding genes formatted as a gene matrix, with the 61 sense codons as rows and each  gene as column.
+**Codon usage** is computed through matrix multiplication between the mRNA gene expression data (genes as rows and conditions as columns) and a **codon frequency per gene** table.
+This table represents the codon distribution of each protein-coding gene in a reference genome, and includes   protein-coding genes from **Ensembl** formatted as a gene matrix, with the 61 sense codons as rows and each gene as columns.
 As a result, the codon usage calculation produces a matrix where **codons are represented as rows and conditions as columns**.
 This transformation enables downstream analysis of codon preferences across different conditions.

 **Function:** `ComputeCodonUsage()`.